aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/find-or-search-data/find-if-the-cell-value-starts-with-single-quote-mark/_index.md

     // Create worksheet
     Worksheet sheet = wb.GetWorksheets().Get(0);

-    // Access cell A1 and A2
+    // Access cells A1 and A2
     Cell a1 = sheet.GetCells().Get(u"A1");
     Cell a2 = sheet.GetCells().Get(u"A2");